kuremichi/jasper/README.md

 A simple dependency is a dependency on a particular rule.
 The rule that is depended on could have its own dependencies (and then nested dependencies).
 That being said, a simple dependency is only simple in the sense of its configuration syntax.

 ### **Composite Dependency**
 As the name suggests, a composite dependency is a dependency on one or more rules.
 A composite dependency could depend on Simple Dependencies and/or Composite Dependencies.
+When specifying the dependencies for composite dependency, if the execution of the dependency is conditional, you could provide a **when** expresion.
+As you can tell from the alcohol rule example above, you can either provide an expression in string or a method that will return an Observable<boolean>.
+When a dependency is skipped, it will be deemed as successful.

 ### **ExecutionOrder**
 When it comes to execute dependency tasks.
 Jasper Engine supports two Execution, Parallel and Sequential.